nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 And one more thing before jumping straight to the code.

 Deleting an element from an *Open Addressing* table is a subtle task!
-For this reason we need to introduce the concept of [**tombstones**](http://localhost:4000/2021/10/02/implementing-hash-tables-in-c-part-1#tombstones) (click on the link for an in-depth explanation).
+For this reason, we need to introduce the concept of [**tombstones**](http://localhost:4000/2021/10/02/implementing-hash-tables-in-c-part-1#tombstones) (click on the link for an in-depth explanation).

 Basically, whenever we delete an entry, we cannot empty the slot and make it `null`, because we might break an existing sequence.
 In this regard, we mark the slot as *tombstone*:
 * If we are doing insert operations (`put(Key k, V value)`), we consider the tombstone a potential candidate for the insertion.
-* If we perform read or delete operations, we skip the tombstone and we continue the traversal to find the right spot.
+* If we perform read or delete operations, we skip the tombstone, and we continue the traversal to find the right spot.

 Whenever we need to re-adjust the size of the entries array, we don't rehash the tombstones.
-After all, they are "junk" elements, introduced by delete operations.
+After all, they are "junk" elements introduced by delete operations.

-Algorithms that avoid tombstones altogether exists, but they make the delete operation more complex, as they involve subsequent swaps of elements to fill up the space previously occupied by the deleted element.
+Algorithms that avoid tombstones altogether exist, but they make the delete operation more complex, as they involve subsequent swaps of elements to fill up the space previously occupied by the deleted element.
 I've decided not to implement them.
 My logic was simple:

 * In most of the cases, deleting an element from a `Map<K,V>` is not a common activity;
 * If deletes are rare, introducing a few tombstones down the road won't affect the performance in a significant manner.

 ## `LProbMap<K, V>`

 `LProbMap<K,V>` was my first *academic* attempt to implement an *Open Addressing* `Map<K,V>` in Java.
-I haven't tried any trick, I've just implemented the corresponding algorithms *by the book*.
+I haven't tried any trick; I've just implemented the corresponding algorithms *by the book*.

 > For the source code, check this [link](https://github.com/nomemory/open-addressing-java-maps/blob/main/src/main/java/net/andreinc/neatmaps/LProbMap.java).